MastarCheeze/study-notes/computer-science/paper-1/error-detection.md

 ### Check digit

 1. Before entry, check digit is calculated (by computer)
-2. During entry, check digit stored together with data
+2. During entry, check digit entered by human together with data
 3. Check digit recalculated - if equal, no error

 <p></p>